congca0/congca0.github.io/publications.md

 Awarded project: Using Causal Machine Learning to explore the role of climate change, air pollution, and genetics in the aging of people with HIV

 **Competitive Research Funding Recipient**
-*COMPAMA, Norwegian Research Council* · 2022
+*Computational Economics and Optimization, Norwegian Research Council* · 2022

 Supported research activities and a visiting scholarship at the University of Pennsylvania.